 What To Expect and How To Get Ready?

 Before the Audit

 The IRS never initiates an audit by telephone.
-They send a formal letter which provides contact information and specific instructions about the upcoming event.
+They send a formal letter that provides contact information and specific instructions about the upcoming event.
 Within the letter will be a response date and a written request of documents they want to see.

-Examples of documents they need for businesses are: receipts, bills, canceled checks, legal documents, loan agreements, medical and dental records, employment documents, or K-1s issued by S Corporations to shareholders.
+Examples of documents they need for businesses are receipts, bills, canceled checks, legal documents, loan agreements, medical and dental records, employment documents, or K-1s issued by S Corporations to shareholders.
 Additionally, the IRS may send a questionnaire with general questions about vehicles, travel, meals, entertainment, and repairs.